Food & Gifts

 The Undercroft Tearoom

-The Tearoom is open daily to paying visitors to the house and gardens until Monday 31st October, from 10.30am – 4.30pm.
-The tearoom serves a range of coffees and teas throughout the day, together with delicious cakes and cookies made in the Abbey Kitchens.
+The Tearoom is open daily to paying visitors to the house and gardens and serves a range of teas and coffees, together with a selection of delicious cakes (gluten free available) made in the Abbey Kitchens.
 Light lunches are served between 12 noon and 2.30pm.

 The food served at Forde Abbey is cooked on site using produce grown here, or sourced from local producers.
 The walled kitchen garden produce, and the soft fruit grown on the estate provide a wealth of seasonal fresh produce.